lucyinthesky2111/the-one-with-all-the-questions/README.md

   * [Google Chrome Developer Tools (Lighthouse feature)](https://developer.chrome.com/docs/lighthouse/overview) - was used to test the site for Performance, Accessibility, Best Practices and SEO.

   ### Images
- * [Pexels](https://www.pexels.com/) - was used to source the [Central Perk hero image](https://www.pexels.com/photo/festive-central-perk-cafe-window-display-30500272/) used in the homepage of the site.
+ * [Pexels](https://www.pexels.com/) - was used to source the [Central Perk background image](https://www.pexels.com/photo/festive-central-perk-cafe-window-display-30500272/) used in the homepage of the site.
  * [Printerval](https://printerval.com/peephole-frame-friends-sticker-sticker756055-peephole-frame-p797344) - was used to source the image of the peephole frame from the back of Monica Gellar's front door which was used as the site's logo.
   * [Tinify](https://tinypng.com/) – was used to optimise all images.
   * [Canva](https://www.canva.com/) – was used to remove the background from the logo.
-  * [Aspect Ratio Calculator](https://aspectratiocalculator.com/) – was used to pick appropriate aspect ratios for all images used in the site.
   * [Favicon.io](https://favicon.io/) – was used to generate the site’s favicon.
   * [Techsini](https://techsini.com/multi-mockup/) – was used to generate a mockup of the homepage on various screen sizes.
   * [Coolors](https://coolors.co/) – was used to generate the site’s colour scheme.